Director of Development

 - Excellent organizational skills, including a proven ability to manage successful projects and lead teams;

-This position can be 30 hours or full-time.
+This position will be full-time.
 Salary will be commensurate with experience.
 Full benefits.

 How to apply:

 The MIRA Coalition is an equal opportunity/affirmative action employer.
 Foreign-born individuals, minorities, women and people with disabilities are encouraged to apply.